 If your serotonin is low you WILL feel like this: plenty of self-doubt, lack of confidence and negative self talk.
 It’s common to feel anxious and inadequate, have ruminating thoughts, do lots of reprocessing and overthinking, and be a perfectionist (you may get stuck because of the perfectionism and overthinking things).
 This often occurs together with carb cravings (especially late afternoon and evening), PMS/perimenopausal/menopausal symptoms.
 Insomnia is common and this is when much of the ruminations and negative self-talk occurs.

 There is a very simple solution.
 Figure out if low serotonin is the issue and address it with tryptophan or 5-HTP.
 Using co-factors like zinc, vitamin B6, iron, magnesium, and diet and lifestyle changes may be necessary too.
+Other neurotransmitter imbalances like low GABA, low endorphins and low dopamine may also be factors.

 Why is serotonin low (and address the root causes)

-You also need to figure out why serotonin is low and address this.
+You need to figure out why serotonin is low and address this.
 Low serotonin may be caused by many factors such as:

 - dysbiosis and a messed up microbiome (we make so much serotonin in the gut)